ngdeconf/ng-de.org/cfp/index.md

 - Web Performance
 - Progressive Web Apps
 - NativeScript & Ionic
-- Everything which is interesting for the Angular community for example:
+- Everything which is interesting for the Angular community, for example:
-  - making developers life easier
+  - making developers lives easier
   - becoming a better developer
   - how to improve the community
   - and many more

 ### The process

-Regarding the voting process we are oriented on jsconf.eu.
+The voting process is modeled on that used by jsconf.eu.

 - All submissions are anonymized, so that there is no bias towards the submitter.
-- All submissions are reviewed and voted by the jury.
+- All submissions are reviewed and voted on by the jury.
 - The top submissions are then de-anonymized so we can take speaker details into account.

 ### Your Jury

 {% include team.html where="judge" %}

-### When your talk get selected
+### When your talk has been selected

-- Travel and accomendation for the conference will be paid.
+- Travel and accomendation for the conference will be paid for by us.
-- The conference ticket is included for both days
+- The conference ticket is included for both days.
 - We will add your talk, bio and Twitter handle on the website and promote you via our social media accounts, before, during and after the conference.
 - Your talk will be recorded and published on our YouTube channel after the conference.

 Do you have any questions?
-Feel free to get in touch with us [info@ng-de.org](mailto:info@ng-de.org)
+Feel free to get in touch with us: [info@ng-de.org](mailto:info@ng-de.org)